lblebasheer/ebpf-ldms/README.md

 ## Overview

 ebpf_streamer is a userspace daemon that provides a connector between eBPF based sources of event data, and [LDMS](https://github.com/ovis-hpc/ldms).
 It aims to lower the barrier to writing eBPF programs for monitoring and data collection by factoring out all the infrastructure needed for relaying the collected data to LDMS. ebpf_streamer achieves this by creating a pinned eBPF ring buffer map in a well known location `/sys/fs/bpf/LDMS_SHARED_STREAM`.
 All the eBPF programs running on the node need only submit messages to this shared map in the efficient binary [CBOR](https://cbor.io/) format.
+CBOR was chosen since it has very small implementations that are suitable for inlining into eBPF and are able to run in the stack-limited eBPF environment with no access to heap allocated memory.
 The ebpf_streamer daemon reads messages off of the ring buffer map, expands them into JSON, appends some metadata and submits them to the chosen stream of an LDMS daemon at a configurable location.

 ## eBPF producer example